mebusy/notes/dev_notes/AI_CS188_DecisionDiagrams.md

 ### Example: Ghostbusters

 - In (static) Ghostbusters:
     - Belief state determined by evidence to date {e}
+        - b is a distribution over actual states, it's my distribution over ghost location.
+That's a function of all the sensor readings.
     - Tree really over evidence sets
     - Probabilistic reasoning needed to predict new evidence given past evidence
     - ![](../imgs/cs188_DM_POMDP_example_ghostbuster.png)
         - there 2 are equivalent , the right one explicitly keeps track of the evidence bariabels.
 The left one keeps track of the probabilities of the beliefs that actually matter in these computations.
 - Solving POMDPs
+    - POMDPs are really hard.
     - One way: use truncated expectimax to compute approximate value of actions
     - What if you only considered busting or one sense followed by a bust?
     - You get a VPI-based agent!